-In California, mandatory overtime pay is required in 3 circumstances.
+In California, mandatory overtime pay is required for non-exempt employees in 3 circumstances.

-- Time-and-a-half pay is required when a non-exempt employee works more than 8 hours in a day.
+- Time-and-a-half pay is required when you work more than 8 hours in a day.

-- Double-time pay is required when the employee works more than 12 hours.
+- Double-time pay is required when you work more than 12 hours.

-- Employees who work 7 days straight are entitled to time-and-a-half pay for the first 8 hours, and double time for additional hours.
+- If you work 7 days straight, you are entitled to time-and-a-half pay for the first 8 hours, and double time for additional hours.

-When are workers entitled to mandatory overtime pay in California?
+When am I entitled to mandatory overtime pay in California?

-California workers who are non-exempt are entitled to overtime pay in 3 situations:
+If you are a non-exempt California worker, you are entitled to overtime pay in 3 situations:

-- they work more than 8 hours in a single workday,
+- you work more than 8 hours in a single workday,

-- they work more than 12 hours in a single workday, and
+- you work more than 12 hours in a single workday, and

-- they work 7 workdays in a row.
+- you work 7 workdays in a row.

 In workplaces that have adopted an alternative workweek schedule or a collective bargaining agreement, these rules can change.

-In some cases, the worker is entitled to 1.5 times their regular rate of pay.
-In others, the worker is entitled to 2 times their regular rate of pay.
+In some cases, you are entitled to 1.5 times your regular rate of pay.
+In others, you are entitled to 2 times your regular rate of pay.

-A worker’s regular rate of pay depends on how they are earning their wages.
+Your regular rate of pay depends on how you are earning your wages.
 It is often referred to as “straight time.”
-An employee’s regular rate of pay is defined by the federal Fair Labor Standards Act (FLSA).
+Your regular rate of pay is defined by the federal Fair Labor Standards Act (FLSA).
 It includes all remuneration for employment.1 The regular rate of pay also includes:

 - piece rates,